patriciacostras/License-Plate-Recognition/README.md

 Project Description:

 The Smart View Access system enables license plate recognition for managing access to a company’s parking lot.
-By using cameras connected to a Raspberry Pi and integrating with Arduino modules, the project delivers a comprehensive solution for parking and office access control.
+By using cameras connected to a Raspberry Pi, the project delivers a comprehensive solution for parking and office access control.

 Technologies Used: